Contributions you can make

 Penalties and tax liabilities

-What happens to HSA funds upon death
+What happens to your HSA if you die

-Additional health plans you can have
+Other health plans you can have at work

 - You can carry coverage for a specified illness.